ismaelCespedes/Angular_login-and-filtering/README.md

 # login_and_filtering_angular

-# login_and_filtering_angular  This is an ionic app, it contains an authentication page and a data filtering page for a table.
+This is an ionic app, it contains an authentication page and a data filtering page for a table.